 With the advent of technology and media, western culture has extensively impacted Pakistan’s society.
 You’ll find coffee houses all over the country.
 But, they are mainly limited to posh areas.
 In households all over Pakistan, coffee is still made by whipping instant coffee in a cup.

-The Pakistani people like their coffee with a lot of milk, and lattes are the most famous coffee beverage in the country.
-With this dislike for bitter coffee, it makes sense that Pakistanis would stray away from traditional coffee brewing practices.
+The Pakistani people like coffee with a lot of milk, and lattes are the most famous coffee beverage in the country.
+With this dislike for bitter coffee, it makes sense that Pakistanis would avoid traditional coffee brewing practices.

 Today, Pakistanis add instant coffee and sugar in a cup, with a bit of water, and use a fork to whip it until the coffee becomes thick and loses its color.
 The longer and harder you whip your coffee, the lighter and better tasting it becomes.

-Once the coffee is fluffy and light, it is added on top of a cup of boiling milk.
+Once the coffee is fluffy and light, it is added to a cup of boiling milk.
 The milk and coffee are stirred and served hot.

 Does this coffee-making method seem familiar to you?
 You might identify it as dalgona coffee.
 However, while dalgona coffee is a recent trend, people in the Indian subcontinent have been making coffee like this for decades.